Napoleon III: Search for a wife

 Soon after becoming emperor, Napoleon III began searching for a wife to give him an heir.
 He was still attached to his companion Harriet Howard, who attended receptions at the Élysée Palace and traveled around France with him.
 He quietly sent a diplomatic delegation to approach the family of Princess Carola of Vasa, the granddaughter of deposed King Gustav IV Adolf of Sweden.
 They declined because of his Catholic religion and the political uncertainty about his future, as did the family of Princess Adelheid of Hohenlohe-Langenburg, a niece of Queen Victoria.

-Louis-Napoleon finally announced that he found the right woman: a Spaniard named Eugénie du Derje de Montijo, age 23, 20th Countess of Teba and 15th Marchioness of Ardales.
-The daughter of the Count of Montijo, she received much of her education in Paris.
-Her beauty attracted Louis-Napoleon, who, as was his custom, tried to seduce her, but Eugénie told him to wait for marriage.
+The Emperor fell in love with a 23-year-old Spaniard noblewoman, Eugénie du Derje de Montijo.
+She received much of her education in Paris.
+Her beauty attracted Napoleon III, who, as was his custom, tried to seduce her, but Eugénie told him to wait for marriage.
 The civil ceremony took place at Tuileries Palace on 22 January 1853, and a much grander ceremony was held a few days later at the Cathedral of Notre-Dame de Paris.
 In 1856, Eugénie gave birth to a son and heir-apparent, Napoléon, Prince Imperial.

-With an heir to the throne secured, Napoleon III resumed his "petites distractions" with other women.
-Eugénie faithfully performed the duties of an Empress, entertaining guests and accompanying the Emperor to balls, opera, and theatre.
+With an heir to the throne secured, Napoleon resumed his "petites distractions" with other women.
+Eugénie faithfully performed the duties of an empress, entertaining guests and accompanying the Emperor to balls, opera, and theatre.
 She traveled to Egypt to open the Suez Canal and officially represented him whenever he traveled outside France.